realnews-gateway/emergency-publishing-system/network-access-layer/entrypoints/tls/README.md

 ## Summary

-TLS entrypoints provide the most universal and stealthy access path into the VPN Access Layer.
+TLS entrypoints provide the most universal and stealthy access path into the **network-access-layer**.
 By combining real‑site mimicry, browser‑grade TLS fingerprints, and active probing resistance, they offer a resilient and highly covert transport suitable for hostile network environments.